As you know, last month’s Injury of the Month was tennis elbow.

-It has been a few weeks and I am starting to get feedback on the program.
-One person has been having issues with their tennis elbow pain and the program has made it worse.
-She has asked me if I could help.
+It has been a few weeks, and I am starting to get feedback on the program.
+One person has been having issues with their tennis elbow pain, and the program has worsened it.
+She asked me if I could help.
 We have been emailing back and forth.
 Here are some clips from our email conversation.

 “I think my pain has increased a bit so I’m cutting back in intensity but I’m hoping that if I keep at it, it will eventually go away.
 Bursitis in my shoulder really flared up after starting the program.
 Not sure if it is related but that is the only thing different that I was doing.”

-This brings up a number of points to remember about injuries.
-They apply to tennis elbow but to all injuries when you are using exercise to help them recover.
+This brings up several points to remember about injuries.
+They apply to tennis elbow but all damages when you are using exercise to help them recover.

 4 Key Things to Remember when Exercising for an Injury

-- Intensity – How aggressively you do the exercises has an effect on your injury recovery.
+How aggressively you do the exercises affects your injury recovery.
 I always suggest being conservative when starting an exercise program for an injury.
 Go easy and light.
-See how things feel after the exercises, a few hours after the exercises, and the next day.
-You should feel like you have done something but your symptoms should not increase.
+See how things feel after the exercises, a few hours after the workouts, and the next day.
+You should feel like you have done something, but your symptoms should not increase.

-- Resistance – Once again, the resistance you use will determine the stress put on the injured area.
+Once again, your resistance will determine the stress on the injured area.
 We want to stress the injury but not irritate it.
-It is a fine balance.
-Once again, start off light and see how it feels.
+It is a delicate balance.
+Once again, start light and see how it feels.

-- Cumulative Stress – If you are doing exercises for an injured area, you are adding more stress to that area.
-If you do not decrease or eliminate other things you are doing that add stress to the injury, this will lead to more irritation and pain.
-Make sure to look at things that are putting stress on your injured area and decrease or eliminate them.
+If you are doing exercises for an injured area, you are adding more stress to that area.
+If you do not decrease or eliminate other things that add stress to the injury, this will lead to more irritation and pain.
+Make sure to look at things that are putting pressure on your injured area and decrease or eliminate them.